Michael S. Roth: Condemnation of BDS

-Hushed firing of Scott Backer and subsequent call for removal
+Firing of Scott Backer and subsequent call for removal

 Scott Backer was fired from Wesleyan as Associate Dean of Students in October 2016 when a Boston Globe article was released, revealing he was fired from Vermont Academy in 2007 for predatory behavior with a student.
 Two hundred students held a town hall later that week, coming to the consensus that Roth and Wesleyan Vice President for Equity and Inclusion/Title IX Officer Antonio Farias should resign.
-Students criticized the lack of transparency of administration, as well as, as the Wesleyan Argus states, "what they argue is the administration’s ongoing failure to adequately reform sexual assault policy and address the issue of sexual assault on campus."
+Students criticized the lack of transparency of administration, as well as, as the Wesleyan Argus states, "what they argue is the administration's ongoing failure to adequately reform sexual assault policy and address the issue of sexual assault on campus."

 As days went on, tensions rose, with posters being put up around campus, and Backer's handling of sexual assault cases at Wesleyan being brought under a more critical lens.
 Students cited that this added to feelings of unsafety they already felt at Wesleyan.

 These events spurred protests on October 10, 2016, during an open house day at Wesleyan.
 These were known under the name "Who Runs Wes?".
 Students had various flyers, demonstrations, and disruptions meant to bring attention to shortcomings of the University, including lack of transparency regarding the Backer firing, invasive/inappropriate Title IX hearings, mistreatment of marginalized students, Wesleyan's theft of land, property, and human remains of Wangunk people, and various other issues.